naqvijafar91/go-workshops/docs/01-variables-types-constants.md

 type of b is int, size of b is 4
 ```

 We can infer from the above output that a and b are of type _int_ and they are _32 bit sized(4 bytes)_.
-The output will vary if you run the above program on a 64 bit system.
+The output will vary if you run the above program on a 64-bit system.
 In a 64 bit system, a and b occupy 64 bits (8 bytes).

 ### Unsigned integers